pretix/pretix/doc/user/events/widget.rst

         data-question-L9G8NG9M="Foobar">
     </pretix-widget>

-This works for the pretix Button as well.
+This works for the pretix Button as well, if you also specify a product.
 Currently, the following attributes are understood by pretix itself:

 * ``data-email`` will pre-fill the order email field as well as the attendee email field (if enabled).